eikek/docspell/website/site/content/docs/install/nix.md

 ## Install via Nix

-Docspell can be installed via the [nix](https://nixos.org/nix) package manager, which is available for Linux and OSX.
+Docspell can be installed via the [nix](https://nixos.org/nix) package manager.
 Docspell is currently not part of the [nixpkgs collection](https://nixos.org/nixpkgs/), but you can use the flake from this repository.

 ## Upgrading